verrazzano/verrazzano/release/docs/README_OPEN_SOURCE.md

 - DevOps and GitOps enablement

 # Components
-Verrazzano open source edition includes a curated set of open source components – many that you may already use and trust, and some that were written specifically to pull together all the pieces to make this a cohesive and easy to use platform.
+Verrazzano Open Source Edition includes a curated set of open source components – many that you may already use and trust, and some that were written specifically to pull together all the pieces to make this a cohesive and easy to use platform.

 | Component                    | Version | Description                                                                              |